 Since that karmic relation already exists, what we want to do is to change the flavor of that relation.
 If we get even and say something nasty back to them, then this negative cycle goes on and on over many more lifetimes.
 Instead, we have an opportunity to change the nature of this relationship.
 “May this interaction with me turn into a cause,” as it says in the verse, “for fulfilling all of his or her aims.”
 In other words, by wishing the other person well, rather than wishing them something terrible, we change the whole structure of that relationship.

 (III.16) And may everyone who speaks badly of me, or does something else that’s of harm, or likewise hurls ridicule at me, become someone with the fortune for a purified state.

-Avalokiteshvara has even blessed his name so that if people just hear his name they become uplifted.
-So anybody who sees me, anybody who reads anything that I’ve written, anybody who hears my name, may it inspire them, may it not be meaningless that they encounter me – a very wonderful prayer.
-May I have some positive influence on everybody whom I meet, even if they meet me with a negative intent.
+Avalokiteshvara has even blessed his name so that if people just hear his name, they become uplifted.
+Therefore, “Anybody who sees me, reads anything that I’ve written, or hears my name, may it inspire them; may it not be meaningless that they encounter me” – this is a very wonderful prayer.
+May we have some positive influence on everybody whom we meet, even if they meet us with a negative intent.

-Togme Zangpo in 37 Bodhisattva Practices also echoes these thoughts.
+Togme Zangpo in 37 Bodhisattva Practices also echoes these thoughts:

 (12) A bodhisattva’s practice is, even if someone under the power of great desire steals or causes others to steal all our wealth, to dedicate to him our bodies, resources, and constructive actions of the three times.